Master equation for the probability distribution functions of forces in soft particle packings

-Good agreement between the solutions (the red solid lines) and the PDFs from simulations (the open symbols) is established for small $\delta\gamma$ and thus we can confirm the Markov property of overlaps.
-Exchanging $\psi$ for $\xi$, we can obtain the CPDs for decompression from $\phi+\delta\phi$ to $\phi$.
-The CPDs in (CC) and (VV) are given by replacing the linear fitting functions, $\bar{\psi}_1(\xi)$ and $\bar{\psi}_2(\xi)$, with $\bar{\xi}_1(\psi)=(\psi-b_1)/(a_1+1)$ and $\bar{\xi}_2(\psi)=(\psi-b_2)/(a_2+1)$, respectively, and the standard deviations, $v_1$ and $v_2$, with $v_1/(a_1+1)$ and $v_2/(a_2+1)$, respectively.
-The CPDs for decompression in (VC) and (CV) are given by those for compression in (CV) and (VC), respectively.
-Figures \ref{fig:mrkv}(c) and (d) show the numerical solutions of the Master equation under decompression with $\delta\phi=10^{-5}$ so that $\delta\gamma\le2.5\times10^{-3}$, where the initial condition is given by the PDF at $\phi_1-\phi_J=4\times10^{-2}$ with the area fraction before decompression $\phi_1$.
-From these results, we can confirm the reversibility in the sense that the Master equation well describes the PDFs in both directions for small $\delta\gamma$ (even though the initial state before compression and the final state after decompression are not exactly the same).
-Note that a similar criterion for the reversibility is found in an experiment of sound propagation in sands \cite{geophys}.

-In this study, we provide for the first time the Master equation for the PDFs of overlaps between particles.
-By considering the extended contact network, the Master equation is able to fully predict the evolution of the PDFs.
-The novel formulation has a huge impact from the application point of view as it provides a complete statistical description of the stress field in a granular assembly, basis for a macroscopic, continuum approach to large scale problems.
-Both the Markov property and reversibility are well retained only if the applied strain increment is infinitesimally small \footnote{K. Saitoh, V. Magnanimo, and S. Luding, in preparation.}.
-That is, by including contacts, virtual contacts and their mutual exchange into the description, the behavior is independent of history and the actual stress state is sufficient to predict the subsequent incremental response.
+Good agreements between the solutions (red solid lines) and MD simulations (open symbols) are established for small $\delta\gamma$ even in the tails of the PDFs (the inset in Fig.\ \ref{fig:mrkv}).
+In addition, the Master equation reproduces discontinuous jumps of the PDFs around zero-overlap as observed in Fig.\ \ref{fig:delaunay}(b).
+We also confirmed that numerical solutions starting from different initial conditions,\ e.g.\ a step function and a Gaussian distribution (not consistent with mechanical stability), converge to a unique solution with discontinuous jumps around zero (see the ESI \dag).